juanburgos/100-days-of-code/log.md

 ### Day41  #100DaysOfCode

 Installed Local by Flywheel to play around with WP.
-Had my first taste of PHP variables, functions, arrays, and while loops.
-Learned how to create the base for WP themes.
+Had my first taste of PHP variables, functions, arrays, and while loops. learnt how to create the base for WP themes.
 I did not know there's beef between the classic & the new WP Editor.

 ### Day42  #100DaysOfCode

 Learning the Unix command line, practiced touch typing (I still use only 2 fingers).
 Installed Node.js, initialised NPM Package Manager, created Express server, went over the GET request.
-Also, learned the famous loop in WP.
+Also, learnt the famous loop in WP.

 ### Day43  #100DaysOfCode